IlyPetrov/Internet-Topology-Explorer/README.md

 ---

-## ⚠️ Limitations
+## Limitations

-- Private IPs cannot be geolocated
+- Private IPs cannot be geolocated and are not visualized on map
-- Requires root/admin privileges to send raw packets
 - Geolocation is limited by ipinfo.io rate limits unless an API key is used
 - Some firewalls or ISPs may block traceroute packets

 ---

-## 💡 Future Enhancements
+## Future Enhancements

-- Add progress bars (`tqdm`) and colored terminal output
-- Support traceroute over IPv6
-- Retry logic for inconsistent responses
-- GUI or web frontend using Streamlit
+- GUI
-- Use of personal API keys for higher geolocation resolution